 The POOL-TSPs – Adoption of the eInvoicing Directive through interconnected platforms of European Trust Service Providers.
 The project was developed and presented by LMT Group in collaboration with the University of Valencia.
-The project is funded by the European Commission through its eInvoicing call from the 2017 CEF Telecom Call – eInvoicing (CEF-TC-2017-3)
+The project is co-financed by the European Commission through its eInvoicing call from the 2017 CEF Telecom Call – eInvoicing (CEF-TC-2017-3)

 The aim of the Action is to support the EDI providers of the consortium from several Member State (Belgium, Ireland, Iceland, Denmark, Norway, Netherlands, Sweden, Italy and Spain) to meet the European Standard (EN) on electronic invoicing for cross-border transactions according to the Directive 2014/55/EU.